MadzCode/Lecture-Repository/Prototype Documentation.md

 > when I try to open or move these files it breaks my game, I cannot even delete them.
 > ![image](https://github.com/user-attachments/assets/d8d39b0f-169a-4155-acab-d0ab0ab4deb0)
 I keep having issues with this modular system so I am going to put it on the back burner for now to focus on other things.
+> My github saves seem to be corrupted I cant go back any amount of saves as it will just crash.
+At this point I may scrap the modular character and focus on making a quirky platformer instead.